 Having conquered the Parrothead market on land, Jimmy Buffett and his business partners announced Wednesday they are staking a claim on the ocean.

-Beginning on April 30, 2022, Bahamas Paradise Cruise Line, a classic but somewhat debaucherous purveyor of two-night cruises out of Florida, will partner with the brand on a product called Margaritaville at Sea, which will rename a 30-year-old ship as Margaritaville Paradise.
+Beginning May 14, Bahamas Paradise Cruise Line, a classic but somewhat debaucherous purveyor of two-night cruises out of Florida, will partner with the brand on a product called Margaritaville at Sea, which will rename a 30-year-old ship as Margaritaville Paradise.

 The new, one-ship line will continue BPCL's tradition of making brief party sailings between the port of Palm Beach, Florida, to Grand Bahama Island.